5 Ridiculously Powerful Facebook Ad Targeting Strategies

 By Larry Kim

 1. Tap Into Recent Purchasing Behavior Among Facebook Users

 Early on, Facebook was criticized by advertising analysts as a fun place to hang out, but a network with little commercial intent or potential for consumer insight.
-That changed early in 2013 when Facebook forged partnerships with data brokers including Epsilon, Acxiom, and Datalogix.
+That changed early when Facebook forged partnerships with data brokers including Epsilon, Acxiom, and Datalogix.